Need a little design inspiration for creating an awesome app icon? Here are 19 examples and what makes them impactful.

 Opto VPN Security

-Keys and shields are popular symbols in all sorts of security logos, and they also make a sensible choice for app icons.
+Keys and shields are popular symbols in all sorts of security logos, and they can also make a very good app icon.
 This modern design uses a simple outline illustration paired with a sleek, gradient background.
 Since blue is supposed to be a color that inspires trust, it’s an excellent choice for an online security app.

 Flo